 Rainfall was more frequent in 2016, so sources of nectar and pollen were readily available.
 During that flowering period, the hives showed an average weight increase of about 42 pounds.
 But during drought-stricken 2017, vegetation was more scarce.
 Because fewer sources of nectar and pollen were present for collection, the 2017 hives were lighter.
 These had an average weight increase of just less than 17 pounds.

-Aside from weight measurements, visual inspections of the hives confirmed brood and pollen stores for 2017 were reduced compared with the previous year.
-The total numbers of adult bees for 2017 were also reduced.
+Aside from weight measurements, visual inspections of the hives confirmed reduced brood and pollen stores for 2017 compared with the previous year.
+2017 also saw a reduced number of total numbers of adult honeybees for 2017.
 Noting the significance of this finding, the researchers explain, “Colonies with lower adult bee populations are less likely to survive in unfavorable conditions.”

 Extreme weather events also affected the quality of the bees’ honey—and the honey’s sale price.
 The researchers analyzed the pollen spectrum of the honey varieties gathered from 2016 and 2017, respectively.
 Although Eucalyptus pollen was the predominant pollen source for both years, 2016’s honey contained 81 percent Eucalyptus pollen.
 The 2017 crop included only 66 percent.
 In place of that missing Eucalyptus pollen?
 “Pollen from [the borage and rose] families increased, as they respond better to drought conditions,” the researchers write.

-Because the percentage of Eucalyptus pollen contained in the 2016 honey samples met a legal threshold, it could be sold at a premium as “Eucalyptus unifloral honey.”
-However, the 2017 sample wasn’t uniform enough to be marketed as anything but a lower priced “multifloral” honey.
+Because the percentage of Eucalyptus pollen contained in the 2016 honey samples met a legal threshold, beekeepers could sell it at a premium as “Eucalyptus unifloral honey.”
+However, the 2017 sample wasn’t uniform enough to market as anything but a lower priced “multifloral” honey.